The Benefits of Localization vs Translation for International Corporations

 Translation and localization are quite similar in concept.
 It’s easy to understand how teams might miss the nuance, ending up with sub-par content that doesn’t capture the attention of their global audience.

-So, what does this comparison mean for your company as it aims to go global?
+So, what does localization vs translation mean for your company as it aims to go global?

 Translation is taking words from one language and conveying the same idea in another target language.
 Whether the translation is done word-for-word by a machine translation (MT) service or completed idiomatically by a skilled linguist, the simplest process doesn’t take into account all the other elements of living in a digital world.
 Document translation touches only words on a page.
 It can’t encompass the many dimensions of software, app, or web content.